Franchisee vs Licensee: Everything You Need to Know

 - Any restrictions placed on the licensee on what they can do with the licensed property.
 This is usually included to prevent licensees from using a property in a way that might damage the licensor's reputation.

 If you need help with a franchisee vs a licensee, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.